kvenugopal01/kvenugopal01/README.md

 💻 Aspiring Java Full Stack Developer with hands-on experience in Java, Spring Boot, Angular, SQL, and MongoDB.

-🤖 Passionate about Artificial Intelligence, Machine Learning, and building real-world software solutions.
+🚀 Passionate about building scalable web applications and solving real-world problems through software development.

-🌱 Constantly learning new technologies and improving problem-solving skills through projects, DSA, and open-source contributions.
+🌱 Continuously learning modern backend technologies, system design, and full-stack development.

 🎯 Seeking opportunities to contribute, learn, and grow as a Software Engineer.